AlejandroRM-DEV/Leaflet.MarkerMotion/README.md

 - `path`: Array of `L.LatLng` points defining the path.
 - `speedInKmH`: Speed of the marker in kilometers per hour.
 - `options`: Optional Leaflet marker options.

+#### options

+- `rotation`: Updates the rotation angle of the marker based on its current position in the path and next point.
+- `autoplay`: Starts animation when its added.
+- `...rest`: Marker options check official documentation.

 ### Methods